 Certain criminal convictions, pending charges, and negative actions automatically disqualify a person from having unsupervised access to vulnerable adults, juveniles, and children.

-The three lists below describe the disqualifying crimes and negative actions adopted by the listed DSHS oversight programs for individuals with unsupervised access to vulnerable people.
+The lists below describe the disqualifying crimes and negative actions adopted by the listed DSHS oversight programs for individuals with unsupervised access to vulnerable individuals.
 If you have questions about which list applies to your background checks, contact the appropriate DSHS oversight program.
 For DSHS employee background checks, contact the Human Resources Division (HRD).

 1. List of Disqualifying Crimes and Negative Actions in Chapter 388-113 WAC applies to Programs under the following Administrations:

 Assisted Living Facilities

 Adult Family Homes

 - State Operated Living Alternatives (SOLA) Employees, including DSHS employees working in a SOLA

 2. List of Disqualifying Crimes and Negative Actions applies to Programs under the following Administration: